ssenmosip/mosip-temp-documentation/MOSIP-Functional-Requirement-Specifications.md

 ### 3.2 Packet Data Extractor
 Extracts data from JSON object and store in DB
 ### 3.3 OSI Data Validator
-Authenticate operator, supervisor and introducer information received in data packet and validate the meta data captured during packet creation
+Authenticate operator, supervisor and introducer information received in data packet and validate the metadata captured during packet creation
 ### 3.4 Demo de-dupe
 Demographic de-duplication of name, gender and DOB
 ### 3.5 Biometric Quality Checker